Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 You can modify and copy the source files or sell these PCBs bare or populated as long as you respect the license terms (in brief, cite me).

 Want to make a [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) for cheap ?
 The device is basically some unspecified Arduino pre-flashed with an obfuscated version of the [original Arduino emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) and hidden in a 3D printed shell.
-Do not loose time following these [confusing building instructions](https://retro-spy.com/wiki/gameboy-printer-emulation-on-arduino-getting-started/), just make your own with the PCB here, flash it with the original emulator and it works perfectly with the Retrospy Pixel Viewer (tested and validated) !
+Do not loose time following these [confusing building instructions](https://retro-spy.com/wiki/gameboy-printer-emulation-on-arduino-getting-started/), just make your own with the PCB here, flash it with the original emulator and it works perfectly with the Retrospy Pixel Viewer (which is a quite average image decoder but that's another story).

 ![](/All_PCBs.jpg)
 (yes, it is very fancy in blue)